 Beginning the keto diet will bring someone’s body into a huge adjustment.
-Undergoing the diet requires a reduction of carbohydrate intake by under 50 grams a day and imagine what a shock the body have because of that.
+Undergoing the diet requires a reduction of carbohydrate intake by under 50 grams a day and imagine what a shock the body has because of that.
 This adjustment period resulted in what the experts called the keto flu—a group of symptoms similar to flu that is usually experienced by keto diet beginners.
-It is also similar to withdrawal symptoms—a side effect typically happen to people who are withdrawing from the certain addictive substance.
+It is also similar to withdrawal symptoms—a side effect typically happens to people who are withdrawing from a certain addictive substance.
 Coffee, for instance.

 Normally, your body burns glucose to convert into energy.
 Fats are just secondary energy source of the body once glucose is unavailable.
 However, by reducing your consumption of carbs, your body substituted ketones (fats by-products) to burn for energy.
 The process is called ketosis.
 Most dieters achieve ketosis by extreme discipline including fasting and starvation, but it can also be attained by lowering the carb intake.

 The body’s adjustment is significantly difficult for some dieters of the ketogenic diet.
 But its symptoms vary from one person to another.
 Some have mild side effects only, while some severe.
 But there are also instances where the dieter does not experience any symptoms.